michaelsauter/go-oas-server/README.md

 * go-swagger is an implementation of Swagger 2.0, not OpenAPI 3.
 * go-swagger looks huge and I wanted something smaller that feels more like writing `net/http` handlers.
-* oas-go-server does not generate clients.
+* go-oas-server does not generate clients.